okta/okta.github.io/_source/quickstart/php/generic-implicit.md

 ## Usage
 The library only requires a few options to be set.
-Use the following to validate your JWT using the SpomkyLabs Jose JWT library
+Use the following to validate your JWT using the SpomkyLabs Jose JWT library:
 ```php
 <?php